periclescesar/event-processor/README.md

  * [ ] Create a parameterizable producer to put events in the pipeline
  * [ ] Create acceptance tests
  * [ ] Create load tests
+ * [ ] Create user on rabbitmq for application only
  * [ ] Optimize flow
  * [ ] Create a docker container for the app
  * [ ] Move to LocalStack